 The soldier, his weapon, the vehicles - as much as possible is electronically networked.
 This creates a pseudo-realistic situation - the soldiers shoot straight at their comrades, who are acting as "enemies".
 The aim is desensitisation with a view to future reality.

-Start Quote
+“Start Quote

+Sunshine, a good mood.
+It was their daily routine, just training.
 A few hours later and a few kilometres away, I visited a military cemetery.
 Pensively I walked along the rows of gravestones.
 Many of the fallen did not die until shortly before the end of the war, in 1944 or 1945.
 Born in 1925, died in 1944, not even 20 years old.
 The war wiped out millions of lives.

 The stillness was abruptly broken by the heavy, thudding sound of tanks shooting on one of the training grounds.
 Back to the present.
 Soldiers training for war.
 Now it is Afghanistan.
 Some other time it will be a different country.
 Why?